soaxelbrooke/phrase/README.md

 $ echo "The weather channel is great for when I want to check the weather!" | phrase transform --label 6001 - The Weather_Channel is great for when I_want_to check_the_weather!
 ```

+Modes allow CSV, JSON, and plaintext (the default).
+CSV and JSON will maintain the rest of the document/row, but replace text in the specified `--textlabel` fields (or in the `text` field if not specified).

 ### Serving Scored Phrase Models